konapun/goon-threat/README.md

   - To install, run `pip3 install -U setuptools` on the command line
 - Setup project for development with `python3 setup.py develop`
 - Start hacking!
+  - You can run the project by typing `goon-threat` on the command line